ybertot/coq/doc/sphinx/proof-engine/tactics.rst

-   As H occurs in the goal, we may want to reason by cases on its structure and so, we would like inversion tactics to substitute H by the corresponding term in constructor form.
+   As H occurs in the goal, we may want to reason by cases on its structure and so, we would like inversion tactics to substitute H by the corresponding @term in constructor form.
 Neither Inversion nor Inversion_clear make such a substitution.
 To have such a behavior we use the dependent inversion tactics: